RollinsACM/RollinsACM.github.io/_posts/2017-02-02-web-developers-wanted.md

 title: Web Developers Wanted
 ---

 Dear Rollins ACM Members,

-This website is sad.
+This website is sad and boring.
 Please make it pretty!

 Sincerely,